Ariel-Keren/hangman/README.md

-Play Hangman from the terminal.
+Play Hangman from the terminal.<br>
-The game picks a random word from a list of 10,000 words.
+The game picks a random word from a list of 10,000 words.<br>
-This was made for a school project.
+This was made as a school project.